Is English a Hard Language to Learn? Tips and Insights for Learners

 Why do people say English is a difficult language to master?

-Many learners cite irregular spelling, pronunciation quirks, and a wealth of idiomatic expressions as primary reasons English can be difficult.
-The gap between written and spoken forms and inconsistent grammar rules also contribute to its reputation.
+Learners commonly cite irregular spelling, unpredictable pronunciation, and abundant idiomatic expressions as primary difficulties.
+The disconnect between written and spoken forms—where letters often don’t match sounds—and inconsistent grammatical rules contribute significantly to English’s challenging reputation.

 How long does it typically take to learn English fluently?